May Gibbs: Early life

-Gibbs was born in Sydenham, Kent, in the United Kingdom, to Herbert William Gibbs (1852 – 4 October 1940) and Cecilia Gibbs, née Rogers (c.
+Gibbs was born in Sydenham, London, England, to Herbert William Gibbs (1852 – 4 October 1940) and Cecilia Gibbs, née Rogers (c.
 1851 – 26 March 1941), who were both talented artists.
 She was their second child, and as she was named after her mother, had the nickname "Mamie".

 The family planned to move to South Australia to set up a farm in 1879 due to Herbert's failing eyesight, the result of a boyhood injury.
 However, as Gibbs had caught the measles, her father and uncle George Gordon Gibbs (c.
 1860 – 24 August 1921) went to Australia, leaving her mother in England to care for the children.

 On 1 June 1881, the Gibbs brothers arrived in South Australia, and began to look for the land arranged for them by a relative of theirs.
 Over the next few months, the brothers became disillusioned with the land.
 Cecilia discovered that she was pregnant again, and decided to make the voyage to Australia with her children.
 Despite her parents' dismay, Cecilia and the children left, and her third child, Ivan, was born at sea.

 A drought in the area caused the family to move again, to Norwood.
 In 1885, the family moved again to a farm property in Harvey, Western Australia.
 At the age of eight, Gibbs was given a pony named Brownie by her father.
 May enjoyed exploring the bush riding her pony, and began to paint and write about the bush at this time.
 This period of her childhood, and her imaginative interpretation of the bush, was formative in the development of the anthropomorphic bush setting found in her work.
 When Gibbs was 10, the family moved to Perth, where she was educated at Amy Best's girls' school in Perth.

 A "Banksia Man" abducting Little Ragged Blossom, from Snugglepot and Cuddlepie.

 Nutcote, in Kurraba Point (Sydney), where May spent much of her life.

 A replica of the Stirling Cottage, Harvey (Western Australia), in which May Gibbs lived.

 Derry, Neutral Bay, where May Gibbs lived for a time before she lived at Nutcote.

 Gibbs was published for the first time in the Christmas edition of the W.A.
 Bulletin, 1889.
 In 1894, Gibbs attended an artists' camp set up by H.C.
 Prinsep, who along with her father, was one of the founding members of the Wilgie Sketching Club (later the West Australian Society of Artists) at 'Undercliffe' in Greenmount, Western Australia.
 That year she began painting in oils "anything at all – trying to get beyond the sticky stage… painting plaques to hang on walls and earning enough to keep myself in all but chemist bills", Gibbs stated.
 She also painted scenery and made set designs for local amateur productions.
 In the mid-1890s she was attending classes at the Art Gallery of Western Australia.